Sarah Lewis, PharmD

-A corticosteroid injection is only one method of treatment.
-You should discuss different treatments with your doctor or healthcare provider to best understand which option is right for you.
+A cortisone injection is only one type of treatment.
+Discuss all your treatment options with your doctor or healthcare provider to understand which options are right for you.

 Types of cortisone injections

-- Local injections, which reduce inflammation in a limited or small area of your body.
+Local injections reduce inflammation in a limited or small area of your body.
 Examples of local injections include intra-articular (joint) injections and epidural (spinal) injections.

-- Systemic injections, which reduce inflammation in your entire body or system or to help regulate your immune system’s activity.
-Systemic injections help treat allergic reactions or diseases that affect more than one area, such as rheumatoid arthritis, breathing problems, collagen diseases, and cancer.
+Systemic injections reduce inflammation in your entire body or system or regulate your immune system’s activity.
+Systemic injections treat allergic reactions and some diseases that affect more than one area.
+Examples include rheumatoid arthritis, breathing problems, collagen diseases, and cancer.

 Other procedures that may be performed

-Doctors can use corticosteroid injections by themselves to treat certain diseases, disorders or conditions.
-However, they often recommend one or more additional treatment procedures.
-These will vary depending on the specific disease, disorder or condition.
-Talk with your healthcare provider about all of your treatment options.
+Doctors can use cortisone injections by themselves to treat certain diseases, disorders or conditions.
+Cortisone injections are also used with additional treatments.
+Other treatments vary depending on the specific disease, disorder or condition.
+Talk with your doctor or healthcare provider about all the treatment options for your condition.

 Why is a cortisone injection used?

-Your doctor may recommend a corticosteroid injection to treat a variety of diseases, disorders and conditions.
+Your doctor may recommend a cortisone injection to treat a variety of diseases, disorders and conditions.
 These include:

 How is a cortisone injection given?